sreahard/chick-tech-demo/README.md

 - Make sure you have a song playing (or paused) on a Spotify app
 - Visit http://localhost:3000
 - Click 'Log in with Spotify' and log in
-- You should be re-directed to the Spotify App and see what you are currently playing
+- You should be re-directed to this Spotify App and be able to control your Spotify play back and search for artists to play, try to search for and play Dave Matthews Band, I dare you!